analyticascent/stylext/README.md

 Stylext uses a *supervised machine learning* approach to the task at hand.
 Rather than try to write separate conditional statements for every possible arrangement of 140 characters (this project was completed in the spring of 2016), you simply train it with sample data coming from the users you wish to distinguish.
 There are literally orders of magnitude more ways of writing a tweet than there are atoms in the entire solar system (10<sup>250</sup> combinations using alphanumeric characters in English alone).
 It would be impractical to write a conditional statement for each of these!
 Machine learning on the other hand will only require that we have enough labeled examples to train a text classifier to "fingerprint" one Twitter user from another.

+A supervised machine learning model used for classification is the result of the following:

+* Input data: What samples to train the model
+* Categories: What the data will be sorted into
+* Features: What the data will be sorted by
+* Algorithm: What math procedure will do the sorting
+* Optimization: What methods are used to fine tune the above
 ---

 **The technical description for this project can be [read here](https://github.com/analyticascent/stylext/blob/master/Stylometric%20Analysis%20and%20Obfuscation%20Using%20Python.mdown).**